rsprouse/feeling-responsive/pages/pages-root-folder/faq.md

 </div>

 <div class="question">
-<button type="button" class="collapsible">Who can I contact if I have a concern about the accuracy of materials form my community? </button>
+<button type="button" class="collapsible">Who can I contact if I have a concern about the accuracy of materials from my community? </button>

 <div class="collapsiblecontent">